 ⟶ NEXT PERFORMANCE: XXXXXXXXXXXXXXXXXXXXXXXXXXX | Buy Tickets

 IM/MOBILITY plays with expectations and explores different perspectives on im- and mobility in an immersive space stage.
 The seventy-minutes performance at the intersection of contemporary dance and acrobatics in connection with vocal electroacoustic live music moves vertically, horizontally, inside and outside, in social space as well as physical.
 It questions the rigidity of structures and the potential for change through one’s own physical and mental flexibility.
-Mobility is closely interwoven with the encounter of diversity, transparency, accessibility and the search for successful communication.
+Mobility is closely interwoven with the encounter of empathy, diversity, transparency, accessibility and the search for successful communication.
 The five performers with their different cultural backgrounds, identities, physicalities and capabilities enter into a dynamic dialogue with each other and the audience.
 Experiencing the unpredictable and chaos in the midst of pulleys are not limiting complications, but part of the progress.
 In this process, the uncovering of absurdity sparks a unique humor.
 Lotte Mueller’s work IM/MOBILITY takes a sensitive look at the interpersonal, celebrates united differences and the possibilities of collaborative creating something new from it.

 Language: non verbal, little english and the language where the performance takes place

 Accessibility: wheelchair accessible, audio description and haptic access tour possible